 Today, Duane spends his time consulting, writing and speaking on subjects such as ODEM systems development for the manufacturing industry, DFM (design for manufacturing), marketing for engineer entrepreneurs and all aspects of prototyping.

-Holistic prototyping: A systems-level approach to DFMStatus: Coming up in April 2023!
+Holistic prototyping: A systems-level approach to DFMStatus: Available Now

 There was a time when, once the design was done, the engineer could move on to the next embedded project.
 Design for manufacturing (DFM) was the responsibility of a PCB designer, components engineer or manufacturing engineer.
 In other words, someone else would take care of all of the details related to ensuring a working finished printed circuit board assembly.
 Those days are gone.
 With compressed schedules, quick-turn everything, and a bit of supply chain madness thrown in for good measure, a design engineer must be cognisant of manufacturing from the first days of concept development until the boards roll out of the reflow oven and into a test fixture.
 DFM now requires a holistic systems level perspective.